pgarner/pgarner.github.io/talks.md

 * A talk on
   [Speech Synthesis and Prosody](http://www.viseo.com/en/evenement/speech-synthesis-and-prosody) that I was invited to give at Viseo in Grenoble, February 2015.
+Update: the video is no longer there.